newnix/nxes/README.md

 4. Add some basic history manipulation commands such as `!!` and `!-2$` in GNU `bash` to aid in productivity
 5. Allow subshells to inherit closures (#1 in original TODO)
 6. Potentially expose `%parse` in such a way as to create a simple macro system
-7. Simplify and streamline build process
+7. Simplify and streamline build process (remove ./configure, reduce needed system tests)
 8. Look at moving away from Yacc/Bison for writing the lexer/parser
 9. Allow for nested lists, in turn allowing for trees and other derived data structures
 10. Look into creating a `printf(1)` builtin for more complex printing needs than just `$&echo`